MichaelCurrin/python-twitter-guide/docs/code_snippets.md

         - Note deprecation warning:
             > This endpoint will be deprecated in favor of the filtered stream endpoint, now available in Twitter Developer Labs.
     - [POST statuses/filter](https://developer.twitter.com/en/docs/tweets/filter-realtime/api-reference/post-statuses-filter) endpoint reference
-        - Including URL and response structure
+        - Including URL and response structure.
         - Including allowed parameters.
     - [Basic stream parameters](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters)
         - Covers parameters in more detail.
         - `filter_level`
-            - The defaul value is `none`, which is all available tweets.
+            - The default value is `none`, which is all available tweets.
 If you don't need all tweets or performance is an issue, you can set this to `low` or `medium`.
         - `language`
             - You can this to a standard code like `en`.
 However, when using the Search API I found the labels were inconsistent even on several tweets from the same person.
 Twitter guesses the language, it doesn't use your settings.